 If you are not well-equipped with the VHF radio you have, you can always go for the VHF Radio SRC Course.
 To enroll, you need to be at least 16 years old.

 The exam will last for10 hours.
-You will be provided a certificate upon successful completion of the exam.
+You will be get a certificate upon successful completion of the exam.

 Digital Selective Calling or DSC is an option on all fixed marine radio.
 The purpose of the system is to send your location information to the Coast Guard in case of an emergency.